Acting (M.F.A. and Certificate)

 DRAM 190a, Shakespeare Practicum This practicum focuses on the director-actor collaboration in rehearsals, focusing specifically on the plays of Shakespeare.
 In this lab, second-year actors and directors learn “by doing” how to mine the form and content of a Shakespearean text.
 Students work together to unpack given circumstances, character objectives, and the central dramatic conflicts of scenes and plays, exploring these in on-the-feet work while negotiating the space, with the goal of strengthening their ability to make and receive offers, and to test and develop production ideas within the rehearsal process.
 Taught in conjunction with DRAM 120a.
 Karin Coonrod

-DRAM 213a/b, Voice II In the second year of voice training, students focus on deepening their awareness of voice as a kinesthetic experience rooted in the body and the need for expression.
+DRAM 213a/b, Voice II (Class and Tutorials) In the second year of voice training, students focus on deepening their awareness of voice as a kinesthetic experience rooted in the body and the need for expression.
 Voice II explores how to meet the demands of text with clarity, emotional depth, personal connection, generosity of scale, ease, and healthy habits.
 The actor develops the ability to embody the text through continued physical release work, discovery of resonant spaces, and advanced vocal skills along with visceral and imaginative text exploration.
 Voice II opens pathways for actors to access their most expansive selves in order to embody characters in every genre and style of play and in every space.
 Walton Wilson, Grace Zandarski

 DRAM 223a/b, Speech and Accents II The second year of speech training continues to expand the actor’s range of vocal and imaginative expression away from their own idiolect to expand the actor’s toolbox and deepen sensory relationship to language as applied to heightened dramatic texts.
 In addition, this course supports the linguistic preparation for the Shakespeare Character Workshop.
 In the second term, this course offers an intensive study of accents and dialects to provide multiple opportunities for the experience of character transformation and embodying the work into integrative performances.
 Cynthia Santos DeCure